koiosi/Estimating-Demand-for-Ready-to-Eat-Cereal-/README.md

 | IV | Ad × Brand | No | Corrects for endogeneity and reduces bias |
 | IV | Trans Price × Brand | Yes | Improves model precision and fit |
 | OLS + New Var | None | Yes | Adding sugar dummy enhances explanatory power |

+---

+##  Interpretation

+Overall, this analysis demonstrates that consumer behavior in the cereal market is shaped by a mix of **price sensitivity, brand loyalty, and nutritional preferences**.
+Accounting for **brand-level heterogeneity** and **price endogeneity** improves model accuracy and provides a more realistic understanding of market dynamics.
+These insights can inform both **business strategies** (pricing, advertising, segmentation) and **academic discussions** on applied microeconometrics.

+---